Cryptocurrency GuideE-commerce

 4- Canadian Bitcoins and the Simplest Scam

 This scam happened to Canadian Bitcoins.
 Canadian Bitcoins is for managing bitcoins for Canadian investors.
-The hackers hacked the exchange, and stole at least $100,000 dollars worth of bitcoins.
+The hackers hacked the exchange and stole at least $100,000 dollars worth of bitcoins.
 The scam happened when Canadian Bitcoins leased out some space at a Rogers Data Center for important server hardware.
 This kind of hardware you could use to hack into the exchange.
 A hacker sent a message to Rogers Data Center.
 This message is ( Hello, My name is James Grant.
 I am the Canadian bitcoins CEO.
 I need all your security codes).
-Rogers verified that the Canadian bitcoins CEO was really named James Grant.
-After that they sent all the security codes to the hacker.
+Rogers verified that the Canadian Bitcoin CEO was really named James Grant.
+After that, they sent all the security codes to the hacker.
 No one checked if the message was from James Grant or tried to contact James Grant via professional channels.

 5- Silk Road’s Ridiculous Email Trap

-Silk Road became an infamous market for trading drugs, and other many illegal things.
-The FBI and other law enforcement organizations took down it.
-They helped to cement bitcoin as it is a legitimate currency that governments cared about.
-But there is something wrong happened.
-That happened when the government agreed about auction offer the bitcoins seized from Silk Road.
-It contacted participants to make them know about the auction.
-Also ask if they were in interest to sign up.
-Unfotunately because of a classic (bcc) email mistake, all bidders could see everyone the email was sent to.
+Also, ask if they were interested in interest to sign up.
+Unfortunately because of a classic (BCC) email mistake, all bidders could see everyone the email was sent to.
 Quickly the list became copied, sold, and stolen.
-So many of scam emails sent to all these people who were in interest in buying bitcoins.
-Phishing like this one pretended to be from the government or related agencies. seeking out sensitive financial information that made the scammers to steal bitcoins from those participants.
+So many scam emails were sent to all these people who were interested in buying bitcoins.
+Phishing like this one pretended to be from the government or related agencies. seeking out sensitive financial information that made the scammers steal bitcoins from those participants.

 Bitcoin currency vs. Economy 101 And how much they affect each other